Comparing Quhuo (QH) & Its Peers

-Quhuo (NASDAQ: QH) is one of 214 publicly-traded companies in the “Business services, not elsewhere classified” industry, but how does it compare to its rivals?
-We will compare Quhuo to similar businesses based on the strength of its earnings, dividends, institutional ownership, valuation, profitability, risk and analyst recommendations.
+Quhuo (NASDAQ: QH) is one of 214 public companies in the “Business services, not elsewhere classified” industry, but how does it compare to its competitors?
+We will compare Quhuo to similar businesses based on the strength of its earnings, valuation, profitability, risk, analyst recommendations, institutional ownership and dividends.

-0.5% of Quhuo shares are owned by institutional investors.
-Comparatively, 59.1% of shares of all “Business services, not elsewhere classified” companies are owned by institutional investors.
-14.7% of shares of all “Business services, not elsewhere classified” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This is a summary of recent ratings and recommmendations for Quhuo and its rivals, as reported by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Quhuo and its competitors, as reported by MarketBeat.

 |Sell Ratings